CryptoPascal31/kadena_repl_sandbox/README.md

 | carol   | carol-key | 1000.0   |
 | dave    | dave-key  | 1000.0   |

-If you need more accounts, you can create a new ones with `(repl-coin-tools.fund-account name key-name balance)`
+If you need more accounts, you can create new ones with `(repl-coin-tools.fund-account name key-name balance)`

 ### Marmalade